-Figure 8(a) shows the output of the weighted-centroid method, and is typical of its performance on all our random walk trajectories.
+Figure 10(a) shows the output of the weighted-centroid method, and is typical of its performance on all our random walk trajectories.
+Figure 11 shows results of OCCAMTRACK and weighted-centroid method on three sample trajectories.
 The weighted-centroid algorithm is sample based, and it used 1000 vertices to approximate each of the trajectories.
 By contrast, the OCCAMTRACK used between 20 and 70 vertices.
 Despite this frugal representation, the maximum localization error for OCCAMTRACK was always smaller than the weighted-centroid, on average by 30%, and in some cases by a factor of five.
 Due to its highly efficient structure, OCCAMTRACK is also 300 times faster than weighted-centroid.
 In all cases, our algorithm took less than 10 milliseconds, while weighted-centroid took between 2 and 20 seconds.